IoT_keypic.png

 The IoT-A movie introduces you to the spectacular story of how the Internet of Things could benefit people and society in the future and how the European Lighthouse Project on the Internet of Things will "make things talk".
 It provides you with a glimpse into a concept being worked on by the IoT-A project team for several years, namely the Architecture Reference Model, ARM, a dictionary for the IoT, a toolbox for developers.

-Feel free to send comments to info@iot-a.eu.
+Feel free to send comments to .

 wemakethingstalk.jpg